Kew Railway Bridge: History

 The bridge, which was given Grade II listed structure protection in 1983, was designed by W. R. Galbraith and built by Brassey & Ogilvie for the London and South Western Railway.
 The bridge is part of an extension to the latter company's railway line from Acton Junction to Richmond.

-In 1964 the north arch under Kew Railway Bridge was acquired by Strand on the Green Sailing Club, and has been rented from British Rail and its heirs ever since.
+In 1964, the north arch under Kew Railway Bridge was acquired by Strand on the Green Sailing Club, and was rented from British Rail and then from Network Rail.

 Design

 It consists of five wrought iron lattice girder spans of 35 metres each.
 The cast iron piers are decorated in three stages.
 During the Second World War a pillbox was built to guard it on the south end, along with an open enclosure to fire an anti-tank gun from.

 The bridge carries two tracks which are electrified with both third rail and London Underground-style fourth rail.
-It is now owned by Network Rail and used by London Overground for North London line passenger trains running between Richmond and Stratford.
+It is now owned by Network Rail and used by London Overground for Mildmay line passenger trains running between Richmond and Stratford.
 The same tracks are also used by London Underground's District line trains running between Richmond and Upminster.